Identification

 Waste treatment methods, disposal recommendations, and waste codes

 In the European Union, manufacturing, handling and disposal of batteries is regulated on the basis of the Regulation (EU) 2023/1542.
-Customers should find detailed information on disposal in their specific countries.
-In the USA, VARTA Rechargeable NiMH Batteries are classified as non-hazardous waste and are safe for disposal in the normal municipal waste stream, and are also accepted for recycling by Call2Recycle, Inc.
+In the USA, batteries are classified as non-hazardous waste and are safe for disposal in the normal municipal waste stream.
+They are accepted for recycling by Call2Recycle, Inc.

 Transport Information